Dumbleton Hall

-Dumbleton Hall is based in the village of Dumbleton between the towns of Evesham and Tewkesbury and on the boundary of Worcestershire and Gloucestershire.
+Dumbleton Hall is in the village of Dumbleton between the towns of Evesham and Tewkesbury and on the boundary of Worcestershire and Gloucestershire.
 The Hall is a Grade II* listed building.

 History

 The original Dumbleton Hall can be traced from around 1690 as the home of the Cocks family for over 200 years.
 After the death of Sir Richard Cocks in the late 18th century the Hall fell into disrepair and was eventually demolished c1780.
 In 1830 the agriculturalist Edward Holland employed George Stanley Repton to build the present Hall using the local Cotswold stone.
 The Hall was completed in 1832.

 Elizabeth Gaskell, the novelist and cousin of Edward Holland, was a frequent visitor to the Hall.
 Holland's eldest son married Mrs Gaskell's daughter.
 Holland knew Charles Darwin, Charles Dickens and the Wedgwood family and they are likely to have been visitors.

 From 1881, Dumbleton Hall became home to the Eyres-Monsell family and in the 1920s and 1930s the Hall held house and society parties with regular guests including John Betjeman, later to become Poet Laureate, and the Mitford sisters.
 The German Ambassador Joachim von Ribbentrop was invited to stay at Dumbleton.

 During the Second World War the Hall was allegedly considered as a suitable alternative venue for the House of Lords.
 In the 1940s the Women's Land Army were billeted on the top floor of the Hall.